Thomas & Friends

 British children's television series From Wikipedia, the free encyclopedia

-Thomas & Friends[j] is a British children's television series which aired from 9 October 1984 to 20 January 2021.
-Based on The Railway Series books by Wilbert and Christopher Awdry, the series was developed for television by Britt Allcroft.
-The series centers on various anthropomorphic steam locomotives as well as other vehicles living on the fictional Island of Sodor.
-The show was initially filmed in live action on model sets, whereas the latter half of its run was produced using CGI.
-Over 500 episodes were produced over the course of 24 series.
+Thomas & Friends[g] is a British children's television series developed for television by Britt Allcroft.
+Based on The Railway Series children's books by Wilbert and Christopher Awdry, it centers on various anthropomorphic steam locomotives as well as other vehicles living on the fictional Island of Sodor.

 Also known as